telerik/ajax-docs/installation/installing-the-telerik-controls-from-zip-file.md

 To install the Telerik UI for ASP.NET AJAX suite on your machine from the **ZIP** file, follow the instructions below:

-1. Log into your [Telerik account](http://www.telerik.com/account/default.aspx) and click on **Products & Subscriptions** from the top menu.
+1. Log into your [Telerik account](http://www.telerik.com/account/default.aspx) and click on **Downloads** from the top menu.

-1. In the dropdown that appears choose from your purchased products or trial downloads the Telerik UI for ASP.NET AJAX, and click on it.
-If you have purchased a collection you would need to click on it and the trial downloads page will show all trial downloads directly.
+1. On the loaded page choose from your purchased products or trial downloads Telerik UI for ASP.NET AJAX, and click on it.

-1. Click on **Download Installer and other resources** (the Download link next to the suite if you are a trial user).
-You need to choose the Telerik UI for ASP.NET AJAX suite if you have purchased the collection and click its Browse all product files button.

 1. Download the **Manual installation** (**ZIP**) file.The **ZIP** file contains the following folders:

+	* **AdditionalLibraries** - contains the [Telerik document processing libraries]({%slug introduction/installation/included-assemblies}#telerik-document-processing-libraries) allowing you to import and export content between different formats.

-	* **binXX** - contains the product assembly and the XML file necessary for the IntelliSense support. **binXX** folder - contains the assemblies (.dll files), where **XX** represents the version of the .NET framework against which the assemblies are built.
+	* **BinXX** - contains the Telerik  controls assemblies (.dll files), where **XX** represents the version of the .NET framework against which the assemblies are built.

+	* **EditorDialogs** - contains the **Editor** dialog files.

+	* **ImageEditorDialogs** - contains the **ImageEditor** dialog files.

 	* **Live Demos** - contains the product Quick-Start Framework and examples and the VisualStudio solution file opening them.
 You can start the samples directly from this folder, using the **StartExamples.exe** file.

-	* **Skins** - all controls part of the suite have their skins embedded as web resources.
-However if you need to modify a skin or use it as an external, you can find it in this folder.

 	* **Scripts** - all controls part of the suite have their scripts embedded as web resources.
 However if you need to modify a script or use it as an external, you can find it in this folder.

+	* **Skins** - all controls part of the suite have their skins embedded as web resources.
+However if you need to modify a skin or use it as an external one, you can find it in this folder.

+	* **TypeScriptDefinitions** - contains the TypeScript definitions for the Telerik UI for ASP.NET AJAX client-side objects.

+1. Give full permissions to the **ASP.NET** user (if you are using IIS5) or to the **Network** **Service** account (under IIS6, Windows Server 2003) on the folder where the files were extracted.

 >caution
 >If you are using a modified or external script, you need to set the **EnableEmbeddedScripts** property to **false** .
 If you don't do that the control will fail to load its client scripts with an exception.
 For more information you can check the [Disabling embedded resources]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/performance/disabling-embedded-resources%}) topic.